Skip to content

 Public liability insurance is one of the main kinds of commercial cover – it’s there to protect your bottom line against the risks that come with dealing with members of the public.
 But since every business is different, they all have different needs.
 You can tailor your insurance to your own unique requirements: that way, you won’t risk massive losses by being under-insured, but you also won’t be wasting money on cover you don’t really need.

-Is public liability insurance mandatory?
+Is public liability insurance required by law?

 When is public liability insurance required?